 Note: This page is a sample from our popular Maui Snorkeling Guide eBook available here.

 The snorkeling is on the north end of the beach around Black Rock, the rocky point.
-Black Rock itself is considered a Hawaiian historic area.
+Black Rock itself is considered a Hawaiian historic area and the Hawaiian name is Pu'u Keka'a.
 We find the snorkeling here to be decent, but not great.
 There is really no reef to speak of, just a little coral on the rock wall, and quite a few very tame fish.
 The snorkeling is along the wall, and out around the point where there can be a very strong current, so stay aware and only go out if it is calm.
 Because of this, we recommend better locations in our Maui Snorkeling Guide eBook.

 Ka’anapali Beach is close to some ritzy dining, hotels, and shopping.
 The resorts on the north end of the very long Ka’anapali Beach, within a reasonable walk of snorkeling Black Rock, are Sheraton Maui Resort & Spa, Ka’anapali Beach Hotel, The Whaler on Ka’anapali Beach, and The Westin Maui Resort & Spa.
 Several big catamarans come to shore on this beach to pick up and drop off charter guests, as well.